API-Skeletons/doctrine-repository/README.md

 Creating a Plugin
 -----------------

-The config key for the repository plugin service locator is `doctrine-repository-plugin`.
+The config key for the repository plugin service locator is `api-skeletons-doctrine-repository-plugin`.
 Your plugin must implement `ZF\Doctrine\Repository\Plugin\PluginInterface`

 The `__construct` of your Plugin will take an array including the repository and any other parameters.